EmmanuelOsita/Competitor-and-Market-Research-For-Fintech-Product-Development-/README.md

 ## ANALYSIS AND RESULTS

+#### Comparative Analysis

 I worked closely with the product management team to gain a deep understanding of the product vision, features, and intended value proposition of Pedmonie.

-I was able to gather the necessary information particularly the Product Requirement Development (PRD) that will enable me carry out a competitor Analysis.
+I was able to gather the necessary information particularly the Product Requirement Development (PRD) that will enable me carry out a comparatuve Analysis.

-I carried out a competitor analysis to identify existing fintech startups offering similar solution to pedmonie, taking cognizance on the company name and background, Product details and features, Unique selling points (USPs), Problems they are solving and opportunities for differentiation.
-The analysis was done on top ten (10) prominent fintech start up focusing majorly on their features, unique selling points (USPs), problem solved, market research, supported payment method, security compliance and payment authentication, pricing model and opportunities for differentiation
+I carried out a comparative analysis on top ten (10) fintech starts up offering similar solution to pedmonie, taking cognizance on their background, Product details and features, Unique selling points (USPs), Problems they are solving and opportunities for differentiation.

+I also investigated and analysed their features, unique selling points (USPs), problem solved, market research, supported payment method, security compliance and payment authentication, pricing model and opportunities for differentiation

 ![Screenshot (124)](https://github.com/user-attachments/assets/4dacaab3-4afb-482a-ad74-8fe13ce0a1ce)

 ![Screenshot (126)](https://github.com/user-attachments/assets/9058f7b8-af6d-4711-a5b1-895d9b65ee6f)

-### Suggested Features to make the Product Oustanding

-After looking at their Strengths, weaknesses, threats and opportunities for differentiation, the following features should be incorporated into Pedmonie to make the product outstanding
+And based on the comparatve analysis, i discovered that the following features should be incorporated into pedmonie to make the product oustanding

-a.
+#### a.
 Core Functionalities

 i.
 Unified Payments Dashboard: A single interface for mobile money, bank transfers, card payments, and crypto transactions.

 ii.
 Cross-Border Transactions: Enable seamless global payments with real-time currency conversion.